Do you want to escape the cold and snowy winter in Europe but not sure where to go? Here are the best winter sun destinations in Europe to consider.

 Contributed by Leo from Safari Nomad

-One of the places where you can feel pleasant and warm even in the coldest months of the year is Lake Skadar in Montenegro.
+One of the best winter sun in Europe where you can feel pleasant and warm even in the coldest months of the year is Lake Skadar in Montenegro.
 It’s located in the Balkan Peninsula and only 7 km away from the Adriatic Sea.

 Lake Skadar is not only the largest National Park in Montenegro but also the largest freshwater lake in the Balkans, shared by Albania and Montenegro.

 In winter, its water expands to cover 540 square kilometers, in other words, it’s 14 km wide in winter (while in summer it is 7 km wide).

 Thanks to an intact ecosystem, lush vegetation, Mediterranean climate, the lake is a winter sanctuary for numerous birds that migrate from cold Northern Europe.

 The lake is one of the biggest bird reserves in Europe and is home to over 270 birds which you can see on a bird watching tour.
 Other activities you can do there are, exploring the lake by hiring a boat or kayaks.

 In winter you can enjoy the festival “Days of wine and bleak“, where one can try dried and fresh grilled bleak and wines from local producers.

 On the Skadar Lakeshore, there are small and lovely towns with picturesque architecture where you can stop by and try local food in one of the restaurants.